chainwayxyz/clementine-cli/docs/withdraw.md

 - `SIGNER_ADDRESS`: Withdrawal wallet address with "wit" prefix (from airgapped device)
 - `DESTINATION_ADDRESS`: Bitcoin address where funds will be sent

+> [!TIP]
+> After you start a withdrawal with `withdrawal start` command, it will prompt
+> you the next steps with correct values.
+You may be better off returning this
+> document though, as there are details and security suggestions for the next
+> steps.

 **Example:**

 ```sh